 Ryan, James R. Picturing Empire: Photography and Visualization of the British Empire.
 Chicago: University of Chicago Press, 1997.

 Salvatici, Silvia.
 “From Displaced Persons to Labourers.
 Allied Employment Policies towards DPs in Post-war West Germany.”
-In The Disentanglement of Populations: Migration, Expulsion and Displacement in Post-War Europe, 1944–1949, edited by Jessica Reinisch and Elizabeth White, 219–229.
+In Jessica Reinisch and Elizabeth White, eds., The Disentanglement of Populations: Migration, Expulsion and Displacement in Post-War Europe, 1944–1949, 219–29.
 London: Palgrave, 2011.

 Salvatici, Silvia. “‘Help the People to Help Themselves.’
 UNRRA Relief Workers and European Displaced Persons.”
-Journal of Refugee Studies 3, no. 25 (2012).
+Journal of Refugee Studies 3, no. 25 (2012): 452–73.

 Salvatici, Silvia.
 “Professionals of Humanitarianism.
 UNRRA Relief Officers in Post-war Europe.”
-In The Dilemmas of Humanitarian Aid in the Twentieth Century, edited by Johannes Paulmann.
+In Johannes Paulmann, ed., The Dilemmas of Humanitarian Aid in the Twentieth Century.
 Oxford: Oxford University Press, forthcoming.

 Sandeen, E. J. Picturing an Exhibition.
 The Family of Man and 1950s America.
 Albuquerque: University of New Mexico Press, 1995.